cdapio/cdap/cdap-docs/developer-guide/source/tools.rst

 ------------

 One of the first tasks of actually working with Big Data applications is getting the data in.
-We understand data ingestion is important and one tool does not fit all the needs, So to assist the user for ingesting data into the Cask Data Application Platform (CDAP), we have assembled a set of tools and applications that the user can take advantage of for data ingestion:
+We understand data ingestion is important and one tool does not fit all the needs, to assist the user for ingesting data into the Cask Data Application Platform (CDAP), we have assembled a set of tools and applications that the user can take advantage of for data ingestion: